This post may contain affiliate links. Please read our disclosure policy.

 How To Make Blondies

-These step-by-step photos and instructions are here to help you visualize how to make a small batch of blondies.
+These photos and instructions are here to help you visualize how to make a small batch of blondies.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- Lightly butter a 5×5 inch baking dish and set it aside.
+- Prep the Oven and Pan: Preheat oven to 350°F (177°C).
+Lightly butter a 5×5 inch baking dish and set aside.

 Expert Tips